 (Because your new puppy will go back into the litter and stay with mom another few weeks after your visit, that puppy must be guarded against infection, lest he/she bring germs back into the litter after the visit.
 Therefore, we request all visits but the puppy pick up visit, be no contact.
 Our responsibility is to the health and well being of all our puppies and we know you understand.
 Thank you!)

 We typically do updated photo shoots every two weeks and send you their pictures and any new information.
 We also let you know when their litter vet check is scheduled and then afterwards, we let you know how they did!
-After they have had their litter check, we will contact you about scheduling the pick up visit!
+After they have had their litter check, we will contact you about scheduling the phone consultation and the pick up visit!
 We will email you the invoice for your records.
 Payment is not due until you pick up your puppy.
 We no longer accept checks.
+Cash is preferred.

-We do allow visits to the puppy you have placed on hold prior to pick up, but not until the puppy is 5 wks or older.
-If the puppy is not old enough to have had his/her first puppy shot, then you may not touch or hold your puppy during your visit.
-We will hold the puppy where you can see him/her closely.
-If you schedule a visit after 6 wks, and the puppy has had his/her puppy shot, you may hold them when you come, but you must have clean hands and clean clothes.
-We are very protective and don’t like to take any chances on spreading infections to these babies!
-We allow one 30 min. visit prior to pick up visit.
-The pick up visit is very important because we go over all the puppy care information sheets, the shot record, the registration information, the feeding schedule, and answer any questions you may have.
-Please, allow 30-45 min for the pick up visit.
-We usually meet customers here at our home and we like to sit on our front porch while we visit (unless colder temperatures do not allow, then we move the visit indoors by the fire place!), but we have also agreed to meet customers at a different location sometimes.
+The phone consultation visit is very important because we go over all the puppy care information sheets, the shot record, the registration information, the feeding schedule, and answer any questions you may have.
+Please, allow 35-60 min for the phone consult visit.
+This can be scheduled up to a week before your pick up visit.
+We think it makes for a more confident new puppy owner to go over all the details before the big day when your puppy comes home!
+For the pick up visit, we usually meet customers here at our home, but we have also agreed to meet customers at a different location sometimes.
 We can meet in the north San Antonio area and we can meet in the south Austin area.
 We have also met customers at the nearby airports if they are flying in to pick up their new puppy.
 It has worked out well and goes smoothly.

 Vet Approved Helpful Hints!!!